-- Number of sales: 2
+• Number of sales: 3

-- Date of sale: 9/26/2016 6/01/2017
+• Date of sale: 9/26/2016 - 01/01/2018

-- There were no sales of senior nursing homes that meet the requirements of a fair market transaction in 2015.

 All improved sales that were verified as market sales that did not have major renovation or have not been segregated or merged between the date of sale and the date of appraisal were included in the analysis.
 Sales not identified as market sales include: properties sold as a portion of a bulk portfolio sale; unknown value for personal property and business value included in sales price; sales that have had major renovations after the sale, or have been converted to another use.